Vitamin B3 deficiency; Deficiency - niacin; Nicotinic acid deficiency

 People often do well after taking niacin.

-Left untreated, pellagra can result in nerve damage, particularly in the brain.
+Left untreated, pellagra can result in nerve damage, particularly in the brain and death.
 Skin sores may become infected.

 Pellagra can be prevented by following a well-balanced diet.